 hours on low get it warm enough?
 It will be thawed completely, not

-Put it in a cooking bag and heat that way it doesn't get dry
+Put the turkey in a cooking bag and heat it.
+That way it doesn't get dry.
+Stays nice and juicy!

 help was appreciated